Install With Helm using Webhook

 open-appsec will now be deployed into the existing namespace of your istio ingress gateway.

-To allow open-appsec to inspect traffic through your Istio ingress gateway, it must be attached to the existing deployment.
+To allow open-appsec to inspect the traffic through your existing Istio Ingress or Kong gateway, it must be attached to the existing deployment.
 This happens automatically if the proper labels are set and the deployment is restarted.

 Label the Namespace Add the